 - Plumbing, HVAC, electrical and other trades

-What does a PEO not do?
+What does it not do?

 Although a PEO may handle HR administration, that doesn't mean you cede ownership or complete control of your organization to them.
 A PEO will not: